richardpineo/AOCLib/README.md

 # AOCLib

-A description of this package.
+Shared code for advent of code.